 Smoking turkey legs for 4 - 5 hours might seem like a long time, however, smoking the turkey for this long ensures that you are left with a tender and moist inside bursting with delicious smokey flavour.
 Not to mention the crispy brown skin!
-The beautiful smell of the smoking turkey legs will be sure to get the neighbours around in no time.
+The beautiful smell of the smoking turkey legs will be sure to get the neighbors around in no time.

 Smoked Turkey Legs Recipe

 My family loves these smoked turkey legs.
 They are a great change from your everyday chicken drumsticks.
 The crispy skin and flavour from the cumin and paprika are to die for!

 - 1 1/2 teaspoons ground cumin